Clinicians

 The only ones that win in the current healthcare model are the big businesses that have managed to insert themselves between the patients and the clinicians.

 Savvy employers, who pay the majority of healthcare costs, are leaning more and more into a different model – one that values preventive health and counseling above all else.
-To offset the exorbitant costs of healthcare, they are contracting with on-site/near-site clinics – where healthcare providers are not measured by the revenue they generate but by their ability to generate quality outcomes.
+To offset the exorbitant costs of healthcare, they are contracting with on-site/near-site clinics or direct primary care clinics – where healthcare providers are not measured by the revenue they generate but by their ability to generate quality outcomes.

 Clinicians, who went into the field of medicine because they wanted to help patients improve their quality of life, are clamoring to work within these clinics – to have the opportunity to practice medicine with the patient’s best intentions at the core of their practice.